dmdouglas/models-of-segregation/simulation.coffee.md

 				if homogeneity >= @xenophobia then true else false

-Next, we difine a 2D space representing the problem domain.
+Next, we define a 2D space representing the problem domain.
 Our space contains a geographical distribution of agents stored in a list.

 		class Space